adamciolkowski/kitchen-table/README.md

 - `fixedHeader` boolean specifying if table header should be fixed.
 Defaults to `false`.
 - `sortable` boolean specifying if table can be sorted.
 Defaults to `false`.
 Only columns that contain no sub-columns can be sorted.
 - `onSortEnd` function called every time table is sorted.
-It has one arguments: column that was sorted.
+It has 2 arguments: column that was sorted, and sort order ('asc', 'desc').
 - `rowClass` function that returns a css class to be applied on table rows.
 It takes one argument: table row.
 - `onRowClick` function called whenever table row is clicked.
 It has 3 arguments: row, zero-based row index and event object.